 As part of GCAC's initial public offering, 8,625,000 Public Warrants were sold.
-The Public Warrants allow the holder to purchase one share of common stock at a price of \$11.50 per share, subject to adjustments.
+Each Public Warrant allows the holder to purchase one share of common stock at a price of \$11.50 per share, subject to adjustments.
 The Public Warrants may be exercised only for a whole number of shares of common stock.
-Each warrant is exercisable beginning 30 days after the completion of the Business Combination.
 The Public Warrants will expire five years after the completion of the Business Combination, or earlier upon redemption or liquidation.
 The Public Warrants are listed on the Nasdaq under the symbol "CPTNW".